-Zinc is an essential mineral that is found in almost every cell.
-It has antioxidant effects and is vital to the body’s resistance to infection.
-Zinc is also important for tissue repair.
-It may decrease the ability of cold viruses to grow on or bind to the lining of the nose.
+Zinc is an essential mineral that's found in almost every cell, and it helps your body resist infection.
+It also plays an important part in tissue repair.
+And it may lower the ability of cold viruses to grow on or bind to the lining of your nose.

-In other studies, researchers found no differences in cold symptoms between those who took zinc and those who took a placebo or sugar pill.
+But in other studies, researchers found no differences in symptoms between those who took zinc and those who took a "dummy" pill.

-What do these findings on zinc and colds mean to you and your family?
-For now, the study results on using zinc as a cold remedy are inconclusive.
-For every study showing a positive benefit with zinc, there's another study showing no benefit at all.
-Many experts say that if there is any benefit in taking zinc or zinc lozenges, it is very minor.
+What does this research mean to you and your family?
+For now, the studies are inconclusive.
+For every one that shows a benefit with zinc, there's another that finds it doesn't help at all.
+Many experts say that if there is any advantage in taking zinc, it's minor.

 Short-term use -- less than 5 days -- doesn't cause serious side effects, but it can make your mouth irritated, leave a metallic taste, or give you an upset stomach.